-Nippon Paint’s Hydroshield Dampproof is a fibre-reinforced coating used for waterproofing; it forms a thick elastic film that blocks water and offers excellent waterproofing.
+The Hydroshield Dampproof from Nippon Paint is a fibre-reinforced coating that is used for waterproofing.
+It works by forming a thick elastic film that prevents water from penetrating and provides outstanding waterproofing.

 Why do we get leaks?

-This sort of structure is very rigid, and the regular earthquakes we get in Bali (yes, we get lots, usually so small we don't even notice them but now and again one that will wake you up in the night) and these regular ground movements result in cracks in structures usually through the walls of buildings.
+In Bali, we suffer regular earthquakes (yeah, we have tonnes of them, typically so tiny that we don't even feel them, but every once in a while one that will wake you up in the night) and these frequent ground movements cause fractures in structures, most commonly through the walls of buildings.

 How do we stop water from getting into walls?

-So we have water in a wall, we have kicked the cat (repeatedly) and taken it to drink.
+After finding some water concealed behind the wall, we kicked the cat (many times) and pulled it in to drink.

-Next, check into an ashram.
-Take a nine-month course in transcendental meditation where we learn to love all living things (including cats) and accept the water issues in our lives.
+You should then spend some time in an ashram.
+Enrol in a nine-month-long transcendental meditation course in which we will learn to appreciate all living creatures (including cats) and accept the water difficulties that exist in our life.

-As we all know, it is a basic law of nature that water flows downhill, so we start at the highest point.
+Since it is a well-known truth that water always flows downwards, we shall start at the highest position possible.